Vishwjeet-Feb/functions/README.md

 ## 20. getControl :

-Returns the jQuery object for a table's cell.
+Returns the jQuery object representing the table cell in the specified grid identified by gridName based on the provided row and column indices.

 ### Syntax